hp2304/Digital-Image-Processing/Readme.md

 While giving input to programs,
 * Always use **.raw** file format and it should be **grayscale** image.
 For this purpose [ImageJ](https://imagej.nih.gov/ij/index.html) can be very useful.
 It can convert .png, .jpg, etc images to .raw format and vice versa.
 It can also display image from raw image files.
 Can convert *rgb* images to *grayscale* too.
 * Pass correct *height* and *width* values for given input file to avoid weird outputs.
-* Incorrect filename will result in *segmentation fault*.
-* Also I am no expert at following best coding practices (Formatting, commenting and stuff) so bear with me :)
 ---